Gaming Evolution to Eve-Online from BBC Micro to PC

 Wing Commander: Privateer

-The only reason I stopped playing Frontier was that I upgraded from the Amiga to a PC, and the PC version of Frontier was utter trash.
-It wasn't all bad, however, because around this time I was introduced to the Wing Commander series, specifically Privateer.
-Like Elite, Privateer follows an open-ended design in which you are a freelancer and can choose to be a pirate, a merchant, a mercenary or any of the above in some combination.
-It did feature a built-in plot, but you were free to adventure on your own, even after the plot has been completed.
+I stopped playing Frontier because I upgraded from the Amiga to a PC, and the PC version of Frontier was utter trash.
+It wasn't all bad, however, because I was introduced to the Wing Commander series around this time, specifically Privateer.
+Like Elite, Privateer follows an open-ended design in which you are a freelancer and can be a pirate, a merchant, a mercenary or any of the above in combination.
+It did feature a built-in plot, but you were free to adventure on your own, even after the plot had been completed.

 Wing Commander Privateer